hexops/mach/README.md

 ## Contributing

-Mach is maintained as a monorepo.
-When changes are merged to this repository, we use some git-fu to pick out the commits to subdirectories and push them to sub-repositories automagically.
-Changes to the `libs/glfw/` directory in this repository get pushed to the separate [mach-glfw](https://github.com/hexops/mach-glfw) repository after being merged here, for example.

-Please prefix commits / pull requests with the project name (`glfw: fix an issue`, `gpu: fix an issue`, etc.) and if possible only one project per commit.
-If you don't know how to do this, no worries, we can help - just send your PR anyway!
+Please prefix commits / pull requests with the project name (`editor: fix an issue`, `math: fix an issue`, etc.) If you don't understand, no worries - just send your PR anyway!